Eternal inflation near inflection points: a challenge to primordial black hole models: Analytical solutions for sub-potentials

 For the slow-roll approximation to apply, we require $|\eta_V| \ll 1$ and $\epsilon_V \approx \eta_V^2\phi^2/(2\MPl^2) \ll 1$.
 The second condition follows automatically from the first and \eqref{eq:phib_requirement}, and \eqref{eq:phib_requirement} follows from $|\eta_V| \ll 1$ unless field excursions are vastly super-Planckian.
 In practice, when approximating a full potential with the quadratic form \eqref{eq:linear_drift_V}, we want to choose $\phi_b$ to be as large as possible, while respecting \eqref{eq:phib_requirement} and ensuring the parabolic approximation is good for the whole region.
 This maximizes the chances to find an eternally inflating region, see Figure~\ref{fig:linear_drift_eternal_inflation}.
 Combined with $|\beta| = |\eta_V| \ll 1$, the figure shows that eternal inflation happens for $\phi_b^2/\sigma^2 > \frac{\pi^2}{24}$, that is, for $\phi_b > H/(4\sqrt{6})$.
 For single-field models where the CMB is generated in slow roll, combining the observed strength of scalar perturbations $A_s = 2.1\times10^{-9}$ \cite{Planck:2018jri} with the tensor-to-scalar ratio limit $r<0.036$ \cite{BICEP:2021xfz} gives the limit $H = \pi\sqrt{A_s r/2} \MPl \lesssim 2\times10^{-5}\MPl$, so eternal inflation is achievable even for quite small $\phi_b$.
 Indeed, the field is typically measured in units of $\MPl$ during inflation, so we generically expect $\phi_b \sim \MPl \gg \sigma \sim H$.

 \paragraph{Large $\boldsymbol\beta$: constant roll.} Starting from the potential \eqref{eq:linear_drift_V}, it is actually possible to relax the slow-roll condition $|\eta_V| \ll 1$.
 This leads to \emph{constant roll} (CR) near $\phi=0$, a phase where the second slow-roll parameter $\eta_H$ is a constant (but can be large), assuming that the condition \eqref{eq:phib_requirement} still holds, so that $H$ is approximately a constant and $\epsilon_H \ll 1$.
-The constant $\eta_H$ is related to the potential as \cite{Karam:2022nym}
+Constant roll was originally considered in \cite{Motohashi:2014ppa}.
+In our setup, the constant $\eta_H$ is related to the potential as \cite{Karam:2022nym}

 In this setup, the diffusion and drift \eqref{eq:SR_sigma_V} still take the form \eqref{eq:linear_drift_diffusion_drift}, but with the corrected parameter values

 Here $\sigma_c < 1$ is a (constant) coarse-graining parameter (not to be confused with the drift $\sigma$), giving the physical size of the stochastically evolving super-Hubble patch of space by $\sim (\sigma_c H)^{-1}$.
 We derive \eqref{eq:linear_drift_diffusion_drift_cr} in Appendix~\ref{sec:drift_and_diffusion_in_cr} starting from the previous works \cite{Karam:2022nym, Tomberg:2023kli}.
 Note that when $|\eta_V|$ is small, \eqref{eq:linear_drift_diffusion_drift_cr} reverts to \eqref{eq:linear_drift_diffusion_drift_sr}.